astooke/Synkhronos/docs/source/pages/theano_shared.rst

     :language: text
     :lines: 1-5

-Continuing with a reset and a call to the Synkhronos function, we investigate results using ``gather()``, which is the way to collect all shared values into the master:
+Continuing with a reset and a call to the Synkhronos function, we investigate results using ``gather()``, one way to collect all shared values into the master:

 .. literalinclude:: /examples/example_1.py
-    :lines: 20-28
+    :lines: 21-32

 .. literalinclude:: /examples/example_1.txt
     :language: text